robertdavidgraham/rdpscan/README.md

 ## Status

-This is highly flakey and experimental.
-You are likely to have lots of problems, but you can try contacting me on Twitter (@erratarob) for help.
-Or maybe I'll be asleep having stayed up late futzing with development.
+This is only a couple days old and experimental.
+However, I am testing it by scanning the entire Internet (with the help of `masscan`, so I'm working through a lot of problems pretty quickly.
+You can try contacting me on twttier(@erratarob) for help/comments.

  - 2019-05-26 - fixing the Windows networking issues
  - 2019-05-25 - Linux and macOS working well, Windows has a few network errors